Sabaté brothers: Pepe

 Josep Sabaté i Llopart, i.e. Pep or Pepe Sabaté, was sighted while exiting a tram in Barcelona's Plaça Urquinaona in late 1949.
 Thinking that he might be followed, he drew his pistol and, when accosted by two police officers, shot and killed one.
-The other shot Pepe, who resisted but would bleed out due to his mortal wounds in Carrer de Sant Pere Més Baix, a street in the Sant Pere neighborhood of Barcelona's Old City.
+The other shot Pepe, who resisted but would ultimately bleed out due to his wounds in Carrer de Sant Pere Més Baix, a street in the Sant Pere neighborhood of Barcelona's Old City.
 His wife and son continued to live in French exile.

 Manuel

 Quico and Pepe's younger brother, Manolo (Manuel Sabaté i Llopart), was less political in comparison to his brothers.
 He pursued his dream of becoming a matador, spending his late teens in Andalucia, but later abandoned this pursuit and traveled to Eus in the Pyrenees mountains to join his brothers as a maquis.
 Quico and Pepe suggested that Manuel stay, study, and work in France instead.
-They doubted his devotion to the maquis cause and did not want Manuel along on their sojourns into Spain.
+They doubted his devotion to the cause and did not want Manuel along on their sojourns into Spain.
 Manuel defied them and convinced Ramon Vila Capdevila and an Italian anarchist to let him ride alongside in 1949.
-They met up with another group but split off near Barcelona towards Vila's area, Berga.
+They met up with another group but split off near Barcelona toward Vila's area, Berga.
 Awaiting them was a police trap from which Vila escaped and Manuel was caught.
-It was Manuel's first arrest but his namesake guaranteed a death sentence.
+It was Manuel's first arrest but his association as one of the Sabaté guaranteed a death sentence.

 In prison, Manuel continued his propaganda by deed with reckless bravery and little effect, having no audience.
 He botched an escape attempt by irreparably destroying his toilet while looking for surfaces to dig out with a spoon.
 He was punished and later executed.